 After a 90 minutes ride, you will arrive in Cape Sounion and the magnificent ruins of the Temple of Poseidon.
 Subsequently, have a short walk to the temple, framed by the magnificent views of the endless blue of the Aegean Sea.
 Your Licensed English speaking guide will explain the temple’s long history.
 Meanwhile, find out about the Myths around it and its huge importance as a place of worship and vantage point.

-The history of the Temple
+The history of the Temple of Poseidon

 The Ancient Greeks built it in 444 BC in honor of Poseidon the god of the sea.
-Located in Cape Sounio the Temple stands above the sea at a height of almost 60 metres (200 ft).
+Located in Cape Sounio the Temple stands above the sea at a height of almost 60 meters (200 ft).
 Most importantly Cape Sounio was a strategic point in order to control the shipping lanes to Athens.

-Xerxes I’s destroyed the original, Archaic-period temple of Poseidon on the site.
+Xerxes, I’s destroyed the original, Archaic-period temple of Poseidon on the site.
 This was in 480 BC during the invasion of Greece.
 Meanwhile, Xerxes had everything on the Acropolis of Athens, razed as punishment for the Athenians’ defiance.
-After Xerxes defeat in the naval Battle of Salamis, the Athenians placed an entire captured enemy trireme (battle ship) at Sounion as a trophy dedicated to Poseidon.
+After Xerxes’ defeat in the naval Battle of Salamis, the Athenians placed an entire captured enemy trireme (battleship) at Sounion as a trophy dedicated to Poseidon.

-Athenian statesman Pericles who also rebuilt the Parthenon in Athens, built the Temple of Poseidon.
+Athenian statesman Pericles who also rebuilt the Parthenon in Athens built the Temple of Poseidon.
 The Athenians built it on the ruins of a temple dating from the Archaic period.
 The design of the peripteros temple is a typical hexastyle.
 The Temple had a front portico with six Doric columns.
 Originally it had 38 columns however only 16 are still standing today.
 The Temple closely resembles the well-preserved Temple of Hephaestus beneath the Acropolis.

 The temple of Poseidon, the ancient Greek god of the sea, dominates the southernmost tip of Attica, where the horizon meets the Aegean Sea.
 Perched on the craggy rocks of Cape Sounio, the temple is enveloped in myth and historic facts dated from antiquity until the present times.

-Between myth and history
+Sunset Temple Of Poseidon – Between myth and history

-There are stories about the ship of King Menelaus who stopped briefly at Sounio on his way back from Troy; or about the unfortunate King Aegeus who drowned himself on that spot and the Aegean Sea got named after him; or about the people who built a temple using local marble to honour the god of the sea and safeguard the profits from the neighbouring Lavrio mines.
+There are stories about the ship of King Menelaus who stopped briefly at Sounio on his way back from Troy; or about the unfortunate King Aegeus who drowned himself on that spot and the Aegean Sea got named after him; or about the people who built a temple using local marble to honor the god of the sea and safeguard the profits from the neighboring Lavrio mines.

 Majestic Cape Sounion

-Not included Entry fees Food or drinks (own expense)
+Food or drinks (own expense)